Swallowing Difficulty

 Problems that involve the esophagus often cause swallowing problems.
 These may include:

-• An abnormal ring of tissue that forms where the esophagus and stomach meet (called Schatzki ring).
+• An abnormal ring of tissue that forms where the esophagus and stomach meet (called a Schatzki ring).

 • Abnormal spasms of the esophagus muscles.